 In the case of relatively minor injuries, you can also visit a walk-in centre in larger towns.
 These will treat you without an appointment free of charge.

 You can also call NHS 111 at any time for help in issues relating to health and illnesses.
 You will be directed to the closest surgery that is open, where you receive the requisite care for your illnesses or injury.

-In general, you can access hospital treatment if referred by a doctor, a dentist or an optician.
+In general, apart from emergency care you can access hospital treatment if referred by a doctor, a dentist or an optician.
 In emergencies, you can go directly to the hospital´s Accident & Emergency department.
 Not all hospitals have one.
-When you go to a hospital, show your European Health Insurance Card and ID to obtain treatment and medicines free of charge.
+When you go to a hospital, show your European Health Insurance Card and ID to obtain clinically necessary treatment and medicines free of charge.
 You can usually choose the hospital, provided that the unit is contracted to the NHS.